nikhilspatil103/WishUpAssignment/README.md

 |  PRO_1M    |        30              |  200.0        |
 |  LITE_6M   |       180              |  500.0        |
 |  PRO_6M    |       180              |  900.0        |
-### GET /subscription/:user_name/:start_date
+### GET /subscription/:userName/:date
 - When input date is specified.
-    - plan_id that will be active for user at specified date.
+    - planId that will be active for user at specified date.
     - Number of days left in plan from the specified input date.
 - __Sample Output__
     ```JavaScript